busy, busy, busy!

-And, the constant low-grade tension brought on by everything from mismatched socks, to worries about our jobs, and what to make for dinner tonight, causes a constant drip of the hormones adrenaline and cortisol.
+And, the constant low-grade tension brought on by everything from mismatched socks, to worries about our jobs, our seemingly unstable economy, and what to make for dinner tonight, causes a constant drip of the hormones adrenaline and cortisol.

 Unfortunately, stress can do a number on our eating habits.